 Myth: Campus Security actively seeks out violations of policy.
 The administration is cracking down on all student drinking.

 Wrong.
-Campus Security officers have neither the time nor the inclination to go out looking to bust Colby students.
+Campus Security officers do not go out looking to bust Colby students.
 As noted above, the College is working hard to reduce dangerous drinking – which is to say the kind of drinking that causes the most critical and fraught situations (e.g. doing shots, binge drinking, etc.).
 As such, Campus Security responds to situations where behaviors are drawing adverse attention – noise complaints, damage or vandalism, intoxicated students requiring medical attention.
-They have no interest in, or reason to insert themselves into situations that are under control, respectful, and safe.
+They do not insert themselves into situations that are under control, respectful, and safe.

 Fact: Registered parties result in fewer problems for hosts, guests, and neighbors.